MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-admins-users-see.md

 Here, the rule is configured to use one of the default templates, **VanArsdel, Ltd – Confidential**, from our first example.
 But you can also see how the choice of templates includes any custom templates you’ve created, and a **No Do Forward** option that is specific to Exchange.

 > [!NOTE]
 > If the configuration options you see are slightly different from the picture, you might need to first select  **More options** when you configure the rule.
-You can then select **Modify the message security** > **Apply rights protection**, and then select the RMS template
+You can then select **Modify the message security** > **Apply rights protection**, and then select the RMS template.

 ---